mvnpm/locker/README.md

 ```

 Features:
-- Install the Locker BOM (`locker/pom.xml`) in the local Maven repository if needed before loading the Maven project (on any goal but `lock`)
+- Install the Locker BOM (`locker/pom.xml`) in the local Maven repository if out-of-date before loading the Maven project (on any goal but `lock`)
 - Ignore the `locker` profile when using the `lock` goal.

+## Common issues

+**Maven resolver can't determine which version to use between two versions?**

+In that case, choose which version to use by adding this `dependency` in the pom.xml `dependencyManagement > dependencies` section.

+**Dependabot update fails to build because of missing transitive dependencies**

+We are working on making this process automatic (See https://github.com/mvnpm/mvnpm/issues/4614), but for now you have two options:
+- a.
+Checkout the PR locally and use `mvnpm-repo` profile to build.
+It will make sure all missing transitive dependencies are synchronized on Maven Central.
+- b.
+Configure your CI to use the `mvnpm-repo` on dependabot updates PRs.